-This healthy banana oatmeal recipe is a healthier way to enjoy banana bread flavors for breakfast.
+This easy banana oatmeal recipe is a healthier way to enjoy banana bread flavors for breakfast.
 Made with just a few simple pantry ingredients like gluten free rolled oats, cinnamon and walnuts, it’s full of cozy flavors you’ll love.
-Quick and easy to make for the perfect easy and comforting breakfast for busy mornings.
+Quick and easy to make for a healthy breakfast on busy mornings.

 BANANA OATMEAL FOR BREAKFAST